nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `FoodoramaException` class is responsible for handling errors such as unrecognised user commands and improper parameters.
-It does so by calling the `Ui` class to print error messages that prompt the User to type in correct Commands/Parameters
+It does so by calling the `Ui` class to print error messages that prompt the User to type in correct Commands/Parameters.

 ### Command Abstraction

 ![](images/command.png)

-* Different Command Classes that perform different tasks by calling various functions of the Object Classes
+* Different Command Classes that perform different tasks by calling various functions of the Object Classes.
-* All inherit from an abstract `Command` class with one execute method that takes an Arraylist<String> as input
+* All inherit from an abstract `Command` class with one execute method that takes an Arraylist<String> as input.

 ## 📂 Product Scope